dapr/docs/reference/specs/bindings/rabbitmq.md

 - `host` is the RabbitMQ host address.
 - `durable` tells RabbitMQ to persist message in storage.
 - `deleteWhenUnused` enables or disables auto-delete.
-- `ttlInSeconds` is a optional parameter to set the [default message time to live at RabbitMQ queue level](https://www.rabbitmq.com/ttl.html).
+- `ttlInSeconds` is an optional parameter to set the [default message time to live at RabbitMQ queue level](https://www.rabbitmq.com/ttl.html).
 If this parameter is omitted, messages won't expire, continuing to exist on the queue until processed.

 > **Note:** In production never place passwords or secrets within Dapr components.
 For information on securely storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)